-Applicability

-Mitigation Measures Seismic and Seabed Surveys Drilling / Well Abandonment Vessel / Helicopter Traffic Accidental Spills

-lanes where they are able.

-Project site surveys will also detect unknown

-subsea infrastructure or artifacts before • •

-drilling.

-Employing a sequential approach to drilling • •

-multiple wells in an area to limit the area

-occupied at any one time

-Establishing and communicating the • • • •

-locations of safety zones, or any other closed

-areas (e.g., in case of a spill); communication

-of hailing protocols and other measures.

-Contacting DND to determine if any UXOs

-may be present in a drilling or other subsea

-activity area; treatment of suspected UXO • •

-according to Notices to Mariners Annual

-Edition, Section 37, and reporting to DND.

-Contacting DND to determine if any military

-exercises are planned during the program

-timeline; establishing an operator-specific • • • •

-point of contact for MARLANT queries and

-concerns.

-Communicating the locations of any subsea

-infrastructure left in place to appropriate

-authorities for inclusion on nautical charts for •

-the information of other marine interests, as

-applicable.
+Applicability Mitigation Measures Seismic and Seabed Surveys Drilling / Well Abandonment Vessel / Helicopter Traffic Accidental Spills communications about planned activities and unplanned incidents.
+Project ships monitoring and communicating with other vessels in any area of operations (radar, AIS, direct at-sea radio communications). • • • • Use of a scout or guard boat for seismic surveys allows advance observation and at- sea communications with other operations in the area. • Project vessels following established shipping lanes where they are able. • Project site surveys will also detect unknown subsea infrastructure or artifacts before drilling. • • Employing a sequential approach to drilling multiple wells in an area to limit the area occupied at any one time • • Establishing and communicating the locations of safety zones, or any other closed areas (e.g., in case of a spill); communication of hailing protocols and other measures. • • • • Contacting DND to determine if any UXOs may be present in a drilling or other subsea activity area; treatment of suspected UXO according to Notices to Mariners Annual Edition, Section 37, and reporting to DND. • • Contacting DND to determine if any military exercises are planned during the program timeline; establishing an operator-specific point of contact for MARLANT queries and concerns. • • • • Communicating the locations of any subsea infrastructure left in place to appropriate authorities for inclusion on nautical charts for •